 Lastly, pricing is a key factor when making your purchase decision.
 Startups do not have excess funds to invest in expensive tools and software.
 You need to pick something that provides all of these features at an affordable price.
-Choose a CRM software that gives you the scope to add more features or switch to a higher pricing plan if you need to, as the business grows.
+Choose a free CRM software that gives you the scope to add more features or switch to a higher pricing plan if you need to, as the business grows.

 Investment decisions in a startup are crucial and difficult at the same time.
 You need to make your choices wisely.
 Because what you choose to invest in will decide what direction your business takes in a few years.

-Investing in a good CRM for startups can give you a competitive advantage while streamlining your sales, marketing, and service processes.
+Investing in a free CRM for startups can give you a competitive advantage while streamlining your sales, marketing, and service processes.
 You only need to know what to look for in the best CRM for startups.
 The return on this investment will be worthwhile in the long run.